V-Shadbolt/stable-diffusion-telegram-bot/README.md

 5. The Telegram bot should now be running and accessible.

 ***Option 2: Docker***
+>Use the below if you would like to make code changes and build the image locally.
+Otherwise, use the docker image from Docker Hub(coming soon)

 To get started with Docker, ensure you have [Docker Desktop](https://www.docker.com/products/docker-desktop/) installed or otherwise have Docker running on your machine prior to following the steps below:

 1. Clone this repository with `git clone` and navigate to the directory.